vygr/ChrysaLisp/STATUS.md

 with no space between the number of atoms and the numbewr of bonds, so add a space if required.

+New Lisp level co-op `(timeslice)` function.
+Will do a deschedule if the current thread has been running for over a millisecond.
+More flexible strategy for a co-op system than just calling deschedule.

 ------

 Optimized versions of the bracket matching methods on the Buffer class.
 25%